Tour de France race director tests positive for coronavirus

 A fourth round of testing is scheduled for the next rest day on September 14.

-Today’s stage sees the riders tackle a 168-kilometre flat stage from Île d'Oléron to Île de Ré.
+Today’s stage saw the riders tackle a 168-kilometre flat route from Île d'Oléron to Île de Ré.

+Crosswinds led to a split in the peloton with 18km to go, with France's Julian Alaphilippe and Spain's Alejandro Valverde among those to fall away from the front group due to a crash.

+The expected bunch sprint materialised with Denmark's Michael Mørkøv provided a superb lead out for Deceuninck-Quickstep team mate Bennett in a headwind finish.